YogPanjarale/Model-View-Controller/Readme.md

 ### How to Test

-- Send `POST` request to `http://localhost:5000/predict-image` with body as multi-part form with key `digit` as a image file of the number you want to predict
+- Send `POST` request to `http://localhost:5000/predict-image` with body as multi-part form with key `alphabet` as a image file of the number you want to predict